tincan-linux/tincan-linux.github.io/site/install/hard.md

 # the 'strip' key under the [meta] section in package.toml.
 strip = true

 # Specify a command to use for privelege escalation.
-If this is not set, arc
+If this is not set, moss
 # will look for and use one of 'sudo', 'doas', or 'ssu' (in that order).
 Also
 # assumes the syntax is similar to that of 'sudo'.
 # su_command = "doas"

 # Specify a different cache directory for builds.
-If this is not set, arc will
+If this is not set, moss will
-# use ~/.cache/arc by default.
+# use ~/.cache/moss by default.
-# cache_dir = "/tmp/arc"
+# cache_dir = "/tmp/moss"

 --------------------------------------------------------------------------------

-If you decided to install the repos to a different location, edit these lines in /etc/arc.toml:
+If you decided to install the repos to a different location, edit these lines in /etc/moss.toml:

 --------------------------------------------------------------------------------